 Since these tags can be changed and updated instantly, it’s much easier to keep track of inventory.
 Labels won’t fall off, get lost, or be tampered with, so the risk of missing goods is much lower.
 Plus, the expectation is that drone technology will soon be paired with RFID tags to create self-directed automated sorting systems.

 Automation is the key to development within the supply chain and logistics sectors.
 We know this because robots are undoubtedly faster and more accurate than people.
 As studies have shown, the more automation is assimilated within a business, the more productive that business becomes.
 Hence, the reason why robotics is set to play a big part in WMS innovation.

 Amazon is a global leader when it comes to the integration of robotics.
 In some of its warehouses, it now operates fully automated machines.
-They’re assigned to specific parts of the building, where they pick up products and deliver them to the next operator in the supply chain.
-The system is fast, accurate, and highly efficient.
-It saves time and a huge amount of cash because it’s applied skillfully.
+They’re assigned to specific parts of the building where they pick up products and deliver them to the next operator in the supply chain.
+The system is fast, accurate and highly efficient.
+It saves time and a huge amount of cash due to its skillful implementation.

 The good news is that for those committed to building automated warehouse systems, there are plenty of options.
-The downside is that much of the technology is still fairly expensive to install and integrate.
-While it’s certainly true that things like drones and robotics can save a company sizeable amounts of cash, you’ve got to be willing to invest heavily first.
+The downside is that much of the technology on the hardware side is still fairly expensive to install and integrate.
+While it’s certainly true that things like drones and robotics can save a company sizable amounts of cash, you’ve got to be willing to invest heavily first.

 Smaller companies and those on a budget are advised to start with cloud systems if they haven’t already.
-Software like HP Cloud Service Automation, Dell Cloud Manager, Kaseya, and LabTech are great systems to use to harness the power of automation and take advantage of benefits like stronger network security, greater software scalability, and multiple domain capabilities.
+There are many cloud-based systems out there that can help harness the power of automation while providing helpful advantages like better network security and scalability.